 The Food Sharing Project is an attempt on the part of interested groups and individuals to ensure that children do not go through their school day hungry.

-The Food Sharing Project is an example of an ideal model, as a partnership among the School Boards, the Food Bank and many community groups, businesses, service clubs, and individuals working together to feed children in schools, with the support of the Ontario Student Nutrition Program.
+The Food Sharing Project is an example of an ideal model, as a partnership among school boards, community groups, businesses, service clubs, and individuals working together to feed children in schools, with the support of the Ontario Student Nutrition Program.

-Last year, 14,947 students were fed by our programs, which are located in 87 schools or off site programs in the Limestone District School Board and the Algonquin and Lakeshore Catholic District School Board.
+In the 2018-19 year, over 16,000 students were fed by our programs, which are located in 87 schools or off site programs in the Limestone District School Board and the Algonquin and Lakeshore Catholic District School Board.
 Thousands of students are fed daily.

-This is done through organized breakfast, lunch and/or hearty snack programs to meet the specific needs of their school communities.
+This is done through organized breakfasts, early morning meals, lunches and/or hearty snack programs to meet the specific needs of their school communities, led by dedicated volunteers.

 Children are invited to eat and interact with others at school in a clean, relaxed, friendly, low- key program, and meal programs are accessible to all children.